Paliago/awesome-dailies/README.md

 - [Box Office Game](https://boxofficega.me/) - Guess the movies by box office numbers.
 - [Daily Tomato](https://www.rottentomatoes.com/movie-trivia/) - Guess the movie based on rotten tomato clues.
 - [Moviedle](https://likewisetv.com/arcade/moviedle) - Guess the movie by a short burst of frames.
+- [Movie to Movie](https://movietomovie.com/) - Jump from one movie to another through the cast and the movies they've acted in.

 ### World